-If the damage appears to be more than minor or superficial the vehicle must be submitted for an inspection at the Council's authorised testing station. - The appointment will be made by the licence holder, who is liable for any fees incurred.
+If the damage appears to be more than minor or superficial the vehicle must be submitted for an inspection at the Council's adt age detection de made by the licence holder, who is liable for any fees incurred.
 The vehicle license will be suspended until a valid compliance test has been provided to the Council.